 - Close the bag

-- Place the bag with apple and plant in a shaded location for 7 -10 days – NO DIRECT SUN
+- Place the bag with apples and plant in a shaded location for 7 -10 days – NO DIRECT SUN.

 - The apple helps induce the bromeliad to flower by giving off the ethylene gas

 - The plant usually begins to develop flowers in 6-8 weeks.